In-Situ Melt Pool Characterization via Thermal Imaging for Defect Detection in Directed Energy Deposition Using Vision Transformers: Introduction

-In recent years, significant efforts have been made to develop in-situ monitoring and characterization methods for melt pool dynamics in laser additive manufacturing (LAM), especially for identifying internal defects within directed energy deposition (DED). \cite{khanzadeh2018porosity} introduced a real-time porosity detection framework in DED, leveraging Self-Organizing Map (SOM) clustering on thermal melt pool images, achieving a 96\% prediction accuracy.
-Similarly, \cite{tian2021deep} proposed a data fusion approach combining PyroNet (CNN) and IRNet (LRCN) models to predict porosity in laser-based AM with high accuracy through decision-level fusion of pyrometer and infrared image data. \cite{khanzadeh2019situ} achieved a porosity classification accuracy of 98.44\% by combining thermal history and morphological features of melt pools with a K-Nearest Neighbor (KNN) model. \cite{zhao2021automated} applied a variational autoencoder (VAE) combined with Gaussian mixture modeling (GMM) and K-means clustering on high-resolution thermal images to effectively detect melt pool anomalies in Directed Energy Deposition (DED) with a reported accuracy of 94.52\%.
-In laser wire DED, \cite{asadi2024process} developed a CNN-based approach using variants of YOLO, for real-time segmentation and statistical analysis of melt pools, enhancing monitoring accuracy.
-Meanwhile, \cite{ertay2021process} utilized a high-dynamic range camera with a KNN classifier to classify stability zones for defect prevention, achieving a 13\% error rate.
-Multi-sensor fusion and data-driven models have also shown promise.
-For instance, \cite{gaikwad2022multi} introduced a data fusion approach integrating multiple sensors to monitor melt pool characteristics using multiple ML models such as Support Vector Machine (SVM), K-Nearest Neighbor(Knn), Random Foresta dn Multi-perceptron layers (MLP) classifiers, achieving a high true positive rate (90\%) and a low false positive rate (1\%) for porosity detection. \cite{ouidadi2023real} presented an unsupervised online learning method for real-time defect detection in laser metal deposition (LMD) using high-speed pyrometer melt pool imaging, achieving 76\% accuracy with K-means and 97\% with SOM for classifying images as ``healthy" or ``anomalous."In another approach, \cite{kong2023development} developed a system for defect diagnosis in DED using a degree of irregularity (DOI) feature index, reaching diagnostic accuracies of 76.65\% for normal and 96.92\% for balling states, thus surpassing traditional STFT (Short Time Fourier Transform) based 2D CNN models.
+In recent years, significant efforts have been made to develop in-situ monitoring and characterization methods for melt pool dynamics in laser additive manufacturing (LAM), especially for identifying internal defects within directed energy deposition (DED). \cite{khanzadeh2018porosity} introduced a real-time porosity detection framework using Self-Organizing Map (SOM) clustering on thermal melt pool images, achieving 96\% accuracy.
+Similarly, \cite{tian2021deep} proposed a fusion approach combining PyroNet (CNN) and IRNet (LRCN) for porosity prediction via decision-level integration of pyrometer and infrared images. \cite{khanzadeh2019situ} reached 98.44\% accuracy using thermal history and morphological features with a K-Nearest Neighbor (KNN) model.
+Meanwhile, \cite{zhao2021automated} employed a variational autoencoder (VAE) with Gaussian mixture modeling (GMM) and K-means clustering to detect melt pool anomalies in DED, reporting 94.52\% accuracy.
+In laser wire DED, \cite{asadi2024process} leveraged YOLO-based CNNs for real-time segmentation and analysis, improving monitoring precision. \cite{ertay2021process} used a high-dynamic range camera with a KNN classifier to classify stability zones, achieving a 13\% error rate.
+In the mean time, multi-sensor fusion and data-driven models have also shown promise. \cite{gaikwad2022multi} integrated multiple sensors with machine learning models like SVM, KNN, Random Forest, and MLP, achieving a 90\% true positive rate while \cite{ouidadi2023real} applied an unsupervised online learning method in laser metal deposition (LMD), reaching 76\% accuracy with K-means and 97\% with SOM for classifying images as healthy" or anomalous."
+Another work by \cite{kong2023development} introduced a defect diagnosis system in DED using a degree of irregularity (DOI) feature index, achieving up to 96.92\% accuracy for balling defects, outperforming STFT-based CNN models.
+More recent developments continue to push the boundaries of in-situ monitoring accuracy. \cite{zeng2024classification} proposed FixConvNeXt, achieving 99.1\% accuracy in real-time melt pool state identification for L-DED while reducing computational costs. \cite{chen2023situ} demonstrated an acoustic-based approach using CNNs for defect detection in DED, reaching 89\% overall accuracy and 98\% AUC-ROC for keyhole pore detection. \cite{bappy2022morphological} introduced a Gaussian SVM classifier for layer-wise anomaly detection in DED, achieving up to 96.38\% accuracy and a 95.34\% F-score, surpassing benchmarks in efficiency. \cite{yuan2022method} utilized DenseNet-39 with high-speed camera images, achieving 99.3\% accuracy in classifying melt pool states as stable or unstable, reducing computational demands. \cite{abranovic2024melt} employed a ConvLSTM autoencoder with high-speed camera video data for detecting defects like wire dripping and arcing, effectively enabling real-time anomaly detection in DED.
+We summerize the different learning methodologies and models employed for defect detection tasks through in-situ melt pool data within the DED process in Table \ref{tab:literature_review}.